41north/awesome-besu/README.md

 - [Go Besu](https://github.com/bsostech/go-besu) - go-besu is a Golang integration tool for Hyperledger Besu, helping developers to build a private raw transaction.
 - [Orion High-Availability Example](https://github.com/lucassaldanha/orion-ha-example) - This project is an example of a highly available deployment of Orion.
 - [LACChain Besu Network](https://github.com/lacchain/besu-network) - Blockchain Pro Test-Net, running on Hyperledger Besu.
-- [Hyperledger Besu Generators](https://github.com/ericglau/HyperledgerBesuGenerators) - Generators that make it easy for developers to start developing Java apps with Hyperledger Besu
+- [Hyperledger Besu Generators](https://github.com/ericglau/HyperledgerBesuGenerators) - Generators that make it easy for developers to start developing Java apps with Hyperledger Besu.

 ## Docker